fpc/FPCSource/packages/fcl-web/examples/echo/README.txt

 1.b; with Lazarus
 -----------------
-It needs the WebLaz Package installed.
-Open the .lpi file from the choosen application directory (cgi/fcgi/apache), and then
+The example needs the WebLaz Package installed.
+If that is done, open the .lpi file from the choosen application directory (cgi/fcgi/apache), and then

 Run -> Build from the menu.